-Auto-Adaptive: Automatically estimates the values internally.
+Auto- Adaptive: Automatically estimates the values internally.
 It is important to have accurate location information (lat long) in order to have an accurate value for the local magnetic field magnitude.

-For best results, perform a hard and soft iron calibration or enable Auto-Mag calibration prior to initiating the Mag Adaptive function.
+NOTE: For best results, perform a hard and soft iron calibration or enable Auto-Mag calibration prior to initiating the Mag Adaptive function.

-Figure 34 - Mag Adaptive Settings
+Figure 32 - Mag Adaptive Settings

-6.9 Angular Rate and Acceleration Limits
+4.8 Angular Rate and Acceleration Limits

-The 3DM-GX5-45 angular rate and acceleration range depend on the sensors installed in the device.
+The 3DM-GX5-45 angular rate and acceleration ranges depend on the sensors installed in the device.
 Exceeding the specified range for either sensor will result in estimated state errors and elevated uncertainties until the over-range event is corrected and the filter can resolve the errors.

-6.10 Communications Bandwidth
+4.9 Communications Bandwidth